h-yung/portfolio-site/README.md

 * Animated gif behind an overlay is probably not the best for accessibility...
 * Being concise is hard for me.
 Poor word : image ratio.
 * Stealing and adapting different modules from past projects - need to make more organized and reusable, or just expect that this will be a nonissue if I had used a library.
+* Need additional tools to check accessibility - esp. color contrast questions.
+* Structuring the HTML - e.g., links contained inside a nav, compared with <ul> with child list elements containing links, makes it easier to enlarge clickable areas for touchscreen.

 ## Related projects
 **Cafe website:** https://github.com/h-yung/website-cafe